 Athletics, Academics, Advantage!
 The Greater St. Albert Sports Academy is based on the philosophy that students can learn through sport to maintain or improve academic standing and improve sports skills at the same time.
-The Academy currently offers any grade 4-9 boy or girl who has a desire to commit to the program, an outstanding opportunity to receive specialized skill and fitness training in hockey, soccer and a combined program of dance, cheer and gymnastics as well as an enhanced physical education program.
-The Academy provides all its students individual attention in a Christ-centered environment.
-Students at VJM who are registered in Academy have core subjects and options in the morning and take Academy classes in the afternoon from Tuesday - Thursday.
-Students registered in Sports Academy take their core subjects in the morning along with a full selection of options.
-Health and Religion occurs on Monday and Friday afternoon and Physical Education is integrated into the Sports Academy program.
+The Academy currently offers any grade 4-9 student who has a desire to commit to the program, an outstanding opportunity to receive specialized skill and fitness training in hockey, soccer and a combined program of dance, cheer and gymnastics as well as an enhanced physical education program.
+The Academy provide cheer and gymnastics as well as an enhanced physical education program.
+The Academy provides all its student's individual attention in a Christ-centered environment.
+Students at V.J.M. who are registered in Academy have core subjects and options in the morning and take Academy classes in the afternoon from Tuesday - Thursday.
+Health and Religion occur on Monday and Friday afternoons and Physical Education is integrated into the Sports Academy program.
 We will accept registrations from students outside of our District and attendance boundaries pending class enrollment.
-Administration will review any withdrawal from Sports Academy and can redirect students to their home school or District.
-Please contact Geoff Giaocobbo at 780-459-4478 for more information.
+The administration will review any withdrawal from Sports Academy and can redirect students to their home school or District.

+Please contact Geoff Giacobbo at 780-459-4478 for more information.